 Data engineers build pipelines for processing and transferring data from the source to the user.
-Thus, the integrity of the process of working with data is achieved—from collection to conversion into the desired format.

 Data warehouse engineer

 Data warehouse engineers create and manage corporate data warehouses.
-These experts maintain a full stack of data warehouses—from design to deployment and customisation.
+These experts maintain a full stack of data warehouses — from design to deployment and customisation.
 These specialists also code and design data warehouse software and ETL, and they are responsible for corporate applications for working with data as well as for the relationship between local and cloud infrastructures.
 Working with all the stakeholders, the data warehouse engineer optimises warehouse functioning, troubleshoots data access problems and analyses queries.